 4. Say Goodbye to Slow Page Loading Speeds

 “39% of people will stop engaging with a website if images won’t load or take too long to load.” – Adobe

 The wait-and-watch game surely doesn’t apply to the area of webpage loading.
-A recent study shows that 47% of people expect a webpage to load in two seconds or less.
+People expect a webpage to load in two seconds or less.
 This makes sense as human attention spans are at an all-time low or in exacting terms.

 That’s not all.
 Further data claims that “Slow-loading websites cost retailers $2.6 billion in lost sales each year.”